Bookmark saved

 "*I AM KHA-EM-WASET!
 I DRANK THE SACRED OILS!
 I PERFORMED THE RITUALS!
 I ACHIEVED DIVINITY WHILE LIVING!
 I CANNOT DIE!
 I WILL NOT DIE!*"

 The bandages erupted from the sarcophagus.
-Thousands of linen strips.
-Flying through the air.
-Reaching for him.
+Thousands of linen strips flying through the air with directed malice, each one reaching for him with the blind certainty of roots seeking water.

 He ran.
 Torch held high.
 Searching for the exit that had vanished.

-The bandages wrapped around his legs.
-Pulled.
-Dragged him toward the sarcophagus.
+The bandages wrapped around his legs—dry and rough against his skin, tightening with strength that no cloth should possess.
+They pulled.
+Dragged him across the stone floor toward the sarcophagus.
 Toward the green eyes.
-Toward the imprisoned ka.
+Toward the imprisoned ka that wanted company in its eternal sentence.

 He slashed with the torch.
 The fire caught.
-Linen burned.
-Ancient dried fabric going up like kindling.
-The smell of burning cloth filled the chamber—acrid and choking, mixing with the preservation oils to create smoke that stung his eyes.
+Linen burned—ancient dried fabric going up like kindling, three thousand years of desiccation turning each strip into a fuse.
+The smell of burning cloth filled the chamber, acrid and choking, mixing with the preservation oils to create smoke that stung his eyes and coated his throat.

 The pharaoh screamed.
 Not pain.
 Rage.
-The bandages released him.
-Retreated.
-Coiling defensively around the sarcophagus.
+The bandages released him, retreating, coiling defensively around the sarcophagus like a wounded animal protecting its belly.

 The only escape.